 Of course, stress and anxiety are just triggers of vertigo and not the underlying issue.
 Is there anything that can be done to help vertigo at its source?

-Upper cervical chiropractic care has helped many vertigo sufferers to find long-term relief.
+Upper cervical chiropractic care has helped many patients to find long-term relief.
 This is because an upper cervical misalignment can result in reduced blood flow to the brain or even pressure on the brainstem.
 Correcting the misalignment has been very effective in case studies.

 To learn more, contact an upper cervical chiropractor near you.
 You may be a consultation away from getting on the road to being vertigo-free.